rust-lang/book/src/ch12-00-an-io-project.md

 - Prints out those lines.

-In addition, we'll add one extra feature: an environment variable that will allow us to search for the text in a case-insensitive way.
+In addition, we'll add one extra feature: an environment variable that will allow us to search for the string argument in a case-insensitive way.

 There's another great reason to use `grep` as an example project: a very fully-featured version of `grep` has already been created in Rust by a community member, Andrew Gallant.
 It's called `ripgrep`, and it's very, very fast.
-While our version of `grep` will be fairly simple, you'll have some of the basic knowledge to check out that project if you want to see something more real-world.
+While our version of `grep` will be fairly simple, you'll have some of the background knowledge to understand that project if you want to see something more real-world.

 This project will bring together a number of things we learned previously:

-- Organize code (using what we learned in modules, ch 7)
+- Organize code (using what we learned in modules, Chapter 7)
-- Use vectors and strings (collections, ch 8)
+- Use vectors and strings (collections, Chapter 8)
-- Handle errors (ch 9)
+- Handle errors (Chapter 9)
-- Use traits and lifetimes where appropriate (ch 10)
+- Use traits and lifetimes where appropriate (Chapter 10)
-- Have tests (ch 11)
+- Have tests (Chapter 11)

+Additionally, we'll briefly introduce closures, iterators, and trait objects, which Chapters XX, YY, and ZZ respectively are about to cover in detail.

-Let's make our project with, as always, `cargo new`:
+Let's create a new project with, as always, `cargo new`:

 ```text
 $ cargo new --bin greprs